IBM-SkillsAcademy/big-data-eng-2020/scripts/big-data-ecosystem/readme.md

 9. Select "Save".

 --------------------------------------------------------------
-2- Starting hadoop services for BDE Course
+2- Starting hadoop services for BigData Ecosystem Course
 --------------------------------------------------------------
 1. Open PuTTy shell and login with **root**
 2. Check if port 53 is available; run the following command: